oist/optinist/docs/gui/workflow.md

 - **PARAM**

   You can see or edit parameters for the algorithm.
-  Clicking param button, the parameters are dispalyed in the right side of the window.
+  Clicking param button, the parameters are displayed in the right side of the window.

   <br>
   <p align="center">